vlang-association/blog/content/blog/c-from-v-1.md

 ## Call C function from V

-Finally, we're ready to call our function from C.
+Finally, we are ready to call our function from C.

 To do this, in V you can define functions/structures with a special `C.` prefix: